Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Factor 50 sunscreen

-You’re spending long days outside and even though it gets cold and cloudy the further up you go, the sun is harsh, and you can get extremely burnt.
+You’re spending long days outside.
+Even though it gets cold and cloudy, the sun is harsh, and you can get extremely burnt.

 Wet wipes